 6. Shark tooth hunting is a thing in Florida

-Tourists and locals go for fossilized shark tooth hunting along the rock formations along Venice Beach.
+Tourists and locals go for fossilized shark tooth hunting along with the rock formations along Venice Beach.
 All kinds of sharks have lived in Florida’s beaches over the years, so you can find all kinds of shark teeth even from species that have been extinct for over ten million years.

 7. You can swim with manatees

-You can book manatee snorkel tours into the spring fed Crystal River or Blue Springs State Park at any time of the year.
+You can book manatee snorkel tours into the spring-fed Crystal River or Blue Springs State Park at any time of the year.
 The weather in this region is most favorable for swimming with manatees from January through March, but you can bet on finding manatees in Florida any time of year.